nikita-skobov/create-bash-script/README.md

     variable for each argument name.
     If you put an asterisk (*) in front of a variable name, it will become a required parameter, and the script will exit if a user does not provide that required value.
     If you put a minus (-) after a variable name, it will become a boolean parameter without arguments (ie: set to true if the user provides the argument).
+    If you put a plus (+) after a variable name, you might use this pameter multiple times (eg: "--email john.doe@domain.com --email doe.john@domain.com" etc.)
   - --short-arguments | -sa
     - a comma seperated list of short argument names to use as alternatives to the long argument names.
 The comma seperated list must be in the same order as the long argument comma seperated list.